itsalicelee/Bus-Error/README.md

 - **User:**
     - Google OAuth2.0 login
     - Update personal name
-    - User information statistics (days in community/number of posts/number of comments/number of adopted comments)
+    - User information statistics (days in community / number of posts/number of comments / number of adopted comments)
 - **Articles:**
     - List all articles and filter articles by topic
-    - Display total rating/number of comments/number of views for each article
+    - Display total rating / number of comments/number of views for each article
     - Sort articles by newest/most popular/unresolved
     - Support Markdown syntax for adding articles and preview before publishing
-    - Delete and upvote/downvote articles
+    - Delete and upvote / downvote articles
 - **Comments:**
     - Upvote/downvote comments
-    - Sort by highest rating/newest
+    - Sort by highest rating / created time
     - Support Markdown syntax for adding comments and preview before publishing
     - Authors of articles can adopt comments
 - **Interface:**